gordyu/cal-service-trevor-nelson/README.md

 # Project Name

-> This service renders the photo carousel portion of Airbnb 'homes' page.
-On photo mouseover the images should gain focus.
-Upon clicking any photo it will bring up the carousel allowing users to scroll through the gallery.
-Images can also be favorited and shared to social media.
+> This service renders the calendar/booking portion of Airbnb 'homes' page.
+The calendar is janky (just wanted to see if I could build a calendar from scratch: spoiler alert, I cannot), and the real meat of this is really the database/schema (Bookings is nested in Listings :o).

 ## Related Projects